#1 Student Loan Lawyer

 Caption.
 A caption that identifies the court, bankruptcy case and case number, and parties to the adversary.

 Parties.
-A statement identifying the name and location of the parties involved in the AP and a description of the parties’ relationship given rise to the complaint.
+A statement identifying the name and location of the parties involved in the AP and a description of the parties’ relationship that has given rise to the complaint.

 Jurisdiction.
 The reason why the AP can be filed in bankruptcy court.